 The valuation multiple used will reflect the valuation of goodwill in the business.
 Goodwill is the benefit and advantage of the good name, reputation, and connection of a business.
 Goodwill will be the excess over the value of the net tangible assets.
 In order for there to be such an excess, the expected annual maintainable profits from the business must be greater than a reasonable financial return from the investment in those assets.

-The recent downturn in the economy, and the legal sector in particular, has adversely impacted the valuation of legal practices.
-Other issues impacting the legal sector at present, including the Legal Services Act and legal aid reform, have reduced the multiples used in valuations.
-In practice, the number of law firm amalgamations has declined during the recent recession, although there is now increasing interest in law firm mergers driven by changes to the market.
-Most of the amalgamations that have taken place have reflected mergers rather than acquisitions, with no cash changing hands.
-It has therefore become more difficult to value legal practices in the current climate.
-It is not commonplace at present for a premium, or goodwill, to be paid when acquiring a practice.
+Other issues that have recently impacted the sector include the legal services act and legal aid reform, both of which have reduced the multiples used in valuations.
+In practice, the number of law firm mergers and acquisitions declined during the recession, although there is now increasing interest in law firm mergers driven by changes to the market.
+Most of the amalgamations that have taken place have reflected mergers rather than acquisitions with no cash changing hands, but there are exceptions to this, especially from new consolidators and floated law firms seeking to grow their businesses in short order and where profitable firms are not reliant on their owners.

 Once the profit multiple has been decided, it is then necessary to determine which profits to apply that multiple to.
 This is often achieved by taking an average of the profits earned for the previous three years, however, this would not be appropriate where there is a definite trend upwards or downwards.
 In that case, it would be more appropriate to extend the trend or use the most recent results as a guide to future performance.

 It may be necessary to make adjustments to the actual profits shown in the accounting records and the accounts of a business to reflect a ‘maintainable’ level.
 The typical adjustments that are often required are: